Former Sharon High School designated as one of Iowa’s most endangered properties

 Leonard said the group appreciates being selected and hopes the designation will help bring the attention to the building because the community needs financial technological help to sufficiently sustain the property.

 Preservation Iowa Most Endangered Property Program Chair Leigh Ann Randak said this designation is reserved for historically valuable and properties threatened by development or deterioration.
-She said this building was a unique schoolhouse and will be the sixth Johnson County property to be placed on the list.
-She said it is also the fourth rural school to be designated.
+She said this building was a unique schoolhouse and will be the sixth Johnson County property to be placed on the list and it is also the fourth rural school to be designated.

 “It’s significant as a rural, educational structure,” she said.
 “The building really represents rural secondary education and an attempt to keep education in rural communities in Iowa.
 The building’s relationship with the Masonic Lodge also makes it significant as well.”